brettdewoody/top-x-of-y/README.md

 The app is built using only HTML, CSS and JavaScript.
 There are no dependencies, and no third-party libraries, imports or other external resources are limited to the [Instragram API](https://www.instagram.com/developer/) and a single Google Font.

-The site is hosted on Github Pages.
+The site is hosted on Netlify, and uses a single Lambda function for Instagram authentication.

-The site uses [Cloudflare](https://www.cloudflare.com/)'s free HTTPS.

 ## Contributing